Sarah Mitton: Tokyo Olympics and Commonwealth Games (2020–22)

 Mitton then competed in the shot put event of the 2022 World Athletics Championships in Eugene, placing second in qualification.
 In the final she finished fourth overall, with her sixth and final 19.77 m throw equaling the best of Dutch bronze medalist Jessica Schilder, but losing the tiebreaker based on their second-best throw.
 It was the highest placement ever for a Canadian woman in the shot put.
 She reasoned afterward that "Doha was 24th.
 Olympics I was 28th.
 So to come back and be fourth at a world championship, I think there's a lot more to come."
 A month later she was part of her first Commonwealth Games team, for the 2022 edition in Birmingham.
 In third place in the shot put final after five throws, with her final attempt she registered at 19.03 m, 0.05 ahead of defending champion Danniel Thomas-Dodd of Jamaica.
 Thomas-Dodd failed to regain her place with her own final attempt, earning Mitton the gold medal.
 She said afterward that "the goal from the beginning was to go out and win it, and we achieved it, though not the way we expected.
-The competition started out really rough and I started doubting myself mid-competition and pulled myself back… you just have to believe in yourself."
+The competition started out really rough and I started doubting myself mid-competition and pulled myself back... you just have to believe in yourself."
 At the 2022 NACAC Championships in Freeport, Mitton won the gold medal with a 20.15 metre throw, her second over twenty metres of the year.
-She then concluded the season in the Diamond League Final in Zurich, winning the silver medal.
+She then concluded the season in the Diamond League Final in Zürich, winning the silver medal.

+World silver and World Indoor gold, Paris Olympics (2023–24)

+Competing at the Can/Am Classic on January 13, 2023, Mitton raised her Canadian indoor record to 19.80 m.
+Mitton finished first overall on the 2023 World Athletics Indoor Tour, including a victory at the Villa de Madrid Indoor Meeting over reigning World champion Chase Ealey, finishing second at all other events.